Redvers Buller: Canada

 In British Columbia Buller Street in Ladysmith is named after him, near Roberts Street and Kitchener Street.
 The town of Redvers, in Saskatchewan, is named after him.
 In Ontario, Buller Street in Woodstock is named after him.

 Trinidad and Tobago

-Buller Street in Port of Spain is one of seven streets bearing the names of officers of the British Army who distinguished themselves during the Second Boer War: Roberts, Kitchener, Baden-Powell, Buller, Methuen, MacDonald and William Forbes Gatacre.
+Buller Street in Port of Spain is one of seven streets bearing the names of officers of the British Army who distinguished themselves during the Second Boer War: Lord Roberts, Lord Kitchener, Robert Baden-Powell, Buller, Paul Methuen, Hector MacDonald and William Forbes Gatacre.

 Monuments

 His Victoria Cross is displayed at the Royal Green Jackets (Rifles) Museum in Winchester, England.

 Winchester Cathedral

 There is a memorial to Buller, in the form of his recumbent effigy, in the north transept of Winchester Cathedral, England.
 The inscription reads, "A great leader – Beloved of his men."

 Exeter

 A bronze equestrian statue of Buller by Adrian Jones (1905) is situated in Exeter at the junction of New North Road and Hele Road, on the route between the city and Buller's home at Downes, Crediton, and since 1970 it has stood outside Exeter College.
 In January 2021, Exeter City Council voted to move the statue away from the college on the grounds that its connection to "British imperialism" meant it was "inappropriate" to be "outside an educational establishment which includes young people from diverse backgrounds".
 In February 2021, the council abandoned plans to move the statue, though temporary information boards will be installed and the council will consider removing the words "He saved Natal" from the plinth.